Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 "Ah, you know me.
 I prefer the quiet life."

-Pyra: "Thank you for everything."
+Pyra expressed her gratitude, "Thank you for everything."

 Corinne: "Pyra, dear -- I don't know what you've been through before, but you should know you're not alone- anymore.
 Rex is a strong boy.
 You can depend on him, **whenever**, and **wherever** you need him."